 My daughter had to wear an eye patch during her waking hours for much of her 2nd and 3rd years of life.
 This was hard… REALLY HARD.
 Essentially we were taking away her vision in hopes of saving it for the rest of her life.
 She could not see with the patch on.
 It was not comfortable.
 People would say mean things about it to her.

-We used this structured positive reinforcements system, or token economies strategy to help us accomplish a medically necessary task.
+We used this structured positive reinforcement system, or token economies strategy to help us accomplish a medically necessary task.
 She would earn stickers for each hour of patching she did and trade those stickers in for a small toy.
-It worked for us, so I am so thankful for Leanne Page for sharing her expertise with us and could especially relate to some of her tips of setting realistic goals, staying simple and being creative.
+It worked for us, so I am so thankful to Leanne Page for sharing her expertise with us, and could especially relate to some of her tips for setting realistic goals, staying simple, and being creative.

 Follow along with our Parenting with Purpose series for even more parenting inspiration and tips from parents around the world! ~ Amanda